Spend a moment in meditation...

 We have added a section to the Gnosis Archive dedicated to C. G. Jung and Gnostic Tradition: Gnosis, Gnosticism and Jungian Psychology.
 You will find here a wide range of material to help center your understanding of C. G. Jung and Gnosis.

-We offer two audio collections of lectures on the Red Book by Dr. Lance Owens; visit the C.G.
+We also offer two audio collections of lectures on the Red Book by Dr. Lance Owens; visit the C.G.
 Jung and the Red Book collection for information on these audio recordings.
 Dr. Owens' lectures delivered at the C. G. Jung Institute Zurich on "C.G.
 Jung and the Tradition of Gnosis" are also now online.

 The Gnostic Viewpoint: Essays on Contemporary Gnosticism